Take Action! YOUR voice matters.

 According to BNSF's joint permit application to U.S. Army Corps of Engineers (USACE) and the Idaho Department of Lands (IDL), "Rail traffic volumes have risen steadily for the past three decades."

-BNSF will need to obtain permits from the U.S. Coast Guard (USCG), USACE and IDL.
+BNSF will need to obtain permits from the U.S. Coast Guard (USCG), USACE and IDL (issued).
 USCG is acting as the lead federal agency and has the authority to issue or deny permits for bridges over navigable waterways of the U.S. under the General Bridge Act of 1946.
-They are acting as the lead agency for environmental analysis under the National Environmental Policy Act (see sidebar for action items).
+USCG is acting as the lead agency for environmental review under the National Environmental Policy Act (see sidebar for action items).
 USCG is also acting as the lead agency overseeing compliance with Section 106 of the National Historic Preservation Act and the Endangered Species Act.

 USACE is charged with granting or denying a permit for discharging dredged or fill material into the waters of the United States.
 IDL is charged with granting or denying a permit for encroachments, which are anything permanently fixed to the lakebed.
-Talking points for commenting to all agencies will be provided by LPOW (see sidebar).
+IDL has issued an encroachment permit for this project.